TAKE A HIKE

-Are you ready to take on the great outdoors?
+Are you ready to trek some trails?
 Start with this short-list of places to take a hike in the Bay of Quinte.
+(Don’t worry, we’ve got PLENTY more where this came from!)

-Edit January 2021: If you’re hitting the trails to get some fresh air, please be sure to adhere to physical distancing guidelines and use caution on the trails.
-For the latest COVID updates, please visit the Hastings-Prince Edward Public Health website.
+If you’re hitting the trails to get some fresh air, please stay local, adhere to physical distancing guidelines and use caution on the trails.
+For the latest COVID updates, please check in with one of our local health units.

 Bleasdell Boulder Conservation Area